 The military maneuverings – the decoy invasion days before D-Day, for example.
 That was tactics.

-The strategy was the threat of neverending guerilla warfare blended with traditional air and naval warfare.
-All the positions of advantage were invoked.
+The strategy was the threat of never-ending guerilla warfare in London and other British cities.
+And the threat of Britain’s only military strength – it’s navy and airforce.
+All the British positions of advantage were invoked.

 By the way, the audience of Churchill’s speech wasn’t the enemy – it was his people.
 Just as Salesforce CEO Marc Benioff’s writings are largely aimed at his own people, to inspire them and also clarify strategy.
 Large corporations calls this “internal marketing”.